Peterpiotr/siguren-documentation/docs/source/operation-modes/backup-recovery-mode.rst

 Switching on Recovery/Backup mode is performed through Backup/Recovery OFF/ON key – figure 2, item 4.
 After switching Backup/Recovery mode on, Backup mode start operating.
-|image058| is displayed on 7–segment display as an indication for backup mode and :guilabel:`🟢 Recovery mode lamp` is ON.
+:guilabel:`|image058| test` is displayed on 7–segment display as an indication for backup mode and :guilabel:`🟢 Recovery mode lamp` is ON.
 Backup function ignore all settings related with following operation and allows movement of hoist with hoist limited speed.